 Miners then compete to validate the transactions by solving mathematical problems for a certain reward.
-Each validated block of transactions is added to the blockchain in a chronological order.
+Each validated block of transactions is added to the blockchain in chronological order.
 New blocks of validated transactions are linked to older blocks.

-Transactions are listed by their transaction ID which you can see on the left side of the “Latest transactions” section.
+Transactions are listed by their transaction ID which can be seen on the left side of the “Latest transactions” section.
 It is a unique code that identifies a particular transaction.
-On the right side of the “Latest transactions” section you can see the amount of bitcoins (or USD/mBTC/bits) that was sent via the transaction:
+On the right side of the “Latest transactions” section you can see the amount of bitcoins (or USD/mBTC/bits) that were sent via the transaction:

-If you click on a transaction ID you will be forwarded to a window with all the transaction details.
+If you click on a transaction ID, you will be forwarded to a window with all the transaction details.

-In the “Details” section you can see from which addresses to which addresses the bitcoins were sent and the amount of bitcoins that was sent to each address.
-The letter next to the bitcoin amount indicates the status of the transaction balance “U” meaning the transaction balance is unspent, while “S” indicating that it has been spent.
+In the “Details” section you can see from which addresses to which addresses the bitcoins were sent and the amount of bitcoins that were sent to each address.
+The letter next to the bitcoin amount indicates the status of the transaction balance: “U” meaning the transaction balance is unspent, while “S” indicates that it has been spent.

-If you select a particular bitcoin address you will be forwarded to a page with a history of all the transactions regarding this bitcoin address.
-On the top of the page next to the word “Address” you can see the total balance of the Bitcoin wallet the address belongs to.
+If you select a particular bitcoin address, you will be forwarded to a page with a history of all the transactions regarding this bitcoin address.
+On the top of the page next to the word “Address,” you can see the total balance of the Bitcoin wallet the address belongs to.

 In the “Summary” section you can see the total sum of money this Bitcoin wallet address has sent out and has received, its total current balance, as well as the total number of transactions that have been made to/from it.

 In the “Transactions” section you can see the details of all the transactions that belong to this address.
 If you scan the QR code with the SpectroCoin app you can easily send bitcoins to this Bitcoin wallet address: